 that are reasonably necessary to ensure that the insurance business is conducted in a financially sound manner or in accordance with this Act.

-The Prudential Authority may determine different conditions in respect of different types or kinds of insurers or controlling companies, and different classes and sub-classes of insurance business.
+The Prudential Authority may -

+(a) impose different conditions in respect of different types or kinds of insurers or controlling companies, and different classes and sub-classes of insurance business; and

+(b) impose conditions in a manner that seeks to facilitate the progressive or incremental compliance with this Act by a specific insurer to promote developmental, financial inclusion and transformation objectives.

 Variation of licence conditions